exercism/problem-specifications/exercises/eliuds-eggs/instructions.md

 ## Restrictions

-Keep your hands off that bit-count functionality provided by your standard library!
+Avoid using any library functions that count the number of bits in a number.
-Solve this one yourself using other basic tools instead.
+Instead, try solving this yourself using more basic tools.